-Fall gardening checklist – 9 ways to prepare your yard
+Fall gardening checklist – 12 ways to get your yard ready for colder months

-Our fall gardening checklist will help you get your backyard in shape this season
+Here's everything you need to do to get your backyard in shape this season

-Fall is such a busy time in the gardening calendar, so be sure to include our round-up in your to-do list.
+Fall is such a busy time in the gardening calendar, with plenty of leaf-clearing and fall-flowering perennials to maintain, so we've compiled an expert checklist for you to add to your to-do list this season.

 1. Spruce up your lawn